 Topic 5 - Managing your bank account Workbook page Slide/Resources Approach Page 10 Managing your bank account So now we'll take a look at how you can manage your bank account.
 We'll look at different ways you can arrange for money to go into and out of your account.
-Markaðostarákssleng If needed, mention: As we work through these different ways, don't forget there's space in your workbooks if you want to take notes - and if you want me to pause while you do this, just let me know.
+Washarfloorfanish-saferny Visit har writed feature at won barked-location-darvaterny six sk If needed, mention: As we work through these different ways, don't forget there's space in your workbooks if you want to take notes - and if you want me to pause while you do this, just let me know.
 The main thing is that you're comfortable with what we're working through.
 Then read out the objective: By the end of this section, you should be able to: manage a bank account.
-Page 10 <text><list-item><list-item><list-item><list-item></list-item></list-item></list-item></list-item></text> PaymentsExplain:You are easily able to make and receive payments to and from your bank account online.You can move money from your other accounts, and with some banks, you can also pay in cheques through your mobile banking app.You can also make payments into your account in person by going to your local branch, or by using one of the cash machines (which allow payments) at your bank.Some banks will also let you use your local post office to make payments into your account.
+Page 10 Payments Make and receive payments via bank account critical and account critical and account critical and account critical and account account.
+You can also make payments into your account account.
+Some banks will stall by you can good local poor critica to make payments into your account.
+Walk or ethis feators at was bartisfucitizationsking on all the contributions and poor critical account.
+Payments Explain: You are easily able to make and receive payments to and from your bank account online.
+You can move money from your other accounts, and with some banks, you can also pay in cheques through your mobile banking app.
+You can also make payments into your account in person by going to your local branch, or by using one of the cash machines (which allow payments) at your bank.
+Some banks will also let you use your local post office to make payments into your account.

-Page 10 Direct debits Direct debits Explain: You agree that a company can take money from your account on an agreed date, every month They must let you know of any changes to the date or amount We've already discussed deposits and withdrawals - let's look at some of the You can cancel at any time, but make sure you give them enough notice The Direct Debit Guarance protects you if there's an error Ask: rasnuðssilnskaskny Val av okint essena af veru bokistusfundussinny o Have you heard of direct debits?
+Direct debits Explain:

+We've already discussed deposits and withdrawals - let's look at some of the other things you might see in your account.

+Have you heard of direct debits?
 A lot of companies like you to set them up to make regular payments to them, such as your electricity or gas bill.

-Explain: A direct debit involves you giving a company permission to take money from your bank account on an agreed date.
+A direct debit involves you giving a company permission to take money from your bank account on an agreed date.

 Once you've set them up, these payments will be taken monthly by the company.

 The company will need to inform you of any changes to the date or amount to be taken as stated in the direct debit guarantee.

 You can cancel a direct debit at any time, however, check with your bank or building society you have given them enough notice.
 Generally, banks and building societies require at least a day's notice before the direct debit is due to be paid.
 As well as cancelling the direct debit at the bank, you should also contact the service provider advising them you are cancelling the contract, otherwise you may be liable for additional payments and fees.
 The Direct Debit Guarantee protects you if there is an error in the payment of your Direct Debit, for example if a payment is taken on the incorrect date or the wrong amount is collected.
-Discuss: Get the group to discuss which companies might want them to set up a direct debit and how this can benefit them by helping to pay bills.